 What Alison Does All Day

-As the Chief Operations Officer at Kahler Financial Group, I have very little client interaction.
+In my operations role at Kahler Financial Group, I have very little client interaction.
 Instead, my job is to maintain the technology and processes that support the work we do for clients.
 I spend my days assessing our operating processes, expanding my knowledge of technology, managing projects and software conversions, analyzing firm efficiencies, and strategizing the future of KFG with our organization.

 Having served in some capacity to many of the day-to-day functions at KFG, I have acquired a solid understanding of how to structure our workflows to allow us to automate more back-office tasks and focus our energies toward the more sophisticated areas of financial planning.
 Technology has come a long way in the past eight years, so I stay up to date with industry best practices and software solutions.